-Email: rehabstd@nde.vsnl.net.in , rehcouncil\delhi@bol.net.in
+Email: rehabstd@nde.vsnl.net.in, rehcouncil_delhi@bol.net.in

-Integrated B.Ed. - M.Ed.
-Special Education (Specific Learning Disability)
+Integrated B.Ed - M.Ed.
+Special Education (Intellectual Disability)

 Three years B.Ed. - M.Ed.
-Integrated programme has been developed to prepare the professional teacher committed to servein field of disability rehabilitation (Specific Learning Disability).
+Integrated programme has been developed to prepare the professional teacher committed to serve in the field of disability rehabilitation (intellectualdisability).
 The programme combines theory and practical alongwith internship to inculcate the philosophy of inclusive education.
-The component of research has been incorporated to enable the teacher trainer to innovate the proper methodology of the latent potential of any child in any environment.
-This will encourage professional teachers further to upgrade their knowledge and skill Advance knowledge in the intricacies of pedagogical theory shall facilitate the professional teacher in developing the better way of instructions in the classroom.
+The component of research has been incorporated to enable the Teacher trainer to innovate the proper methodology of developing the latent potential of any child in any environment.
+This will encourage professional teachers further to upgrade their knowledge and skill.
+Advance knowledge in the intricacies of pedagogical theory shall facilitate the professional teacher in developing the better way of instructions in the classroom.